 It was an awesome, awesome privilege studying all of your content throughout this challenge I created, the Shoot for the Moon Challenge.

-I know this interview is going to be beneficial to the small business owners who are listening.
+I know this interview is going to be beneficial to the small business owners or SEO Agency professionals who are listening.
 So, welcome!